spryker/spryker-docs/docs/pbc/all/service-point-management/202311.0/unified-commerce/extend-and-customize/product-offer-service-point-subdomain-walkthrough.md

 ## Extension point for filtering services assigned to the product offers before publishing them to Storage

-This extension point provides the ability to filter the Product Offer Service collection before publishing it to storage.
+This extension point provides the ability to filter the Product Offer Service collection before publishing it to storage: `\Spryker\Zed\ProductOfferServicePointStorageExtension\Dependency\Plugin\ProductOfferServiceCollectionStorageFilterPluginInterface`.

-`\Spryker\Zed\ProductOfferServicePointStorageExtension\Dependency\Plugin\ProductOfferServiceCollectionStorageFilterPluginInterface`

-The following example plugin filters the product offer services collection by active and approved merchants:
+The following example plugin filters the product offer services collection by active and approved merchants: `\Spryker\Zed\MerchantProductOfferStorage\Communication\Plugin\ProductOfferServicePointStorage\MerchantProductOfferServiceStorageFilterPlugin`.

-`\Spryker\Zed\MerchantProductOfferStorage\Communication\Plugin\ProductOfferServicePointStorage\MerchantProductOfferServiceStorageFilterPlugin`